 Section 702.
-Stormwater Management Site Plan and Report Requirements
+SWM Site Plan and Report Requirements

-- A. SWM Site Plan Requirements.
-The SWM Site Plan shall be prepared on one or more sheets of professionally prepared drawings which neatly present a plan of the project, with appropriate details, sectional and profile views, at a scale necessary to accurately and clearly demonstrate compliance with this ordinance and to show the elements required below.
+A. SWM Site Plan Requirements:

+The SWM Site Plan shall be prepared by a professional engineer or other qualified professional as determined by the Municipality on one or more sheets of professionally prepared drawings which nearly present a plan of the project, with appropriate details, sectional and profile views, at a scale necessary to accurately and clearly demonstrate compliance with this Ordinance and to show the elements required below.
 The drawings shall be of sufficient detail to enable construction of proposed BMPs and stormwater conveyance facilities.
-The SWM Site Plan shall show the entire area proposed for development and immediate surrounding areas. - 1.
-Proposed name or identifying title of the project. - 2.
-Name and address of the property owner. - 3.
+The SWM Site Plan shall show the entire area proposed for development and immediate surroundings, and include the following:

+- 1. Proposed name or identifying title of the project. - 2.
+Name and address of the landowner. - 3.
 Name and address of the project developer. - 4.
 Name and address of plan preparer. - 5.
 Plan date and revision date.
-All revised submittals to the Township shall bear a new revision date. - 6.
+All revised submittals to the Municipality shall bear a new revision date. - 6.
 North arrow and graphic scale. - 7.
 Project location map at a scale of 1 inch = 2,000 feet.
 Use of a 7.5 minute USGS topographic map is preferred. - 8.
 Property boundaries. - 9.
 Existing and proposed contours, typically at a contour interval of 1 or 2 feet. - 10.
 Elevation benchmark identified. - 11.
 Soil types and boundaries as shown on NRCS mapping. - 12.
 Location of soils and/or infiltration testing. - 13.
 100-year flood boundaries.
-Where development is proposed within a 100-year floodplain, the 100-year flood elevation shall also be noted, and plan elevations shall utilize the same benchmark elevation as the FEMA Flood Insurance Study. - 14.
-Proposed area of disturbance, with the total area noted in acres. - 15.
+Where development is proposed within a 100-year floodplain, the 100-year flood elevation shall also be noted, and plan elevations shall utilize the same benchmark elevation as the Federal Emergency Management Agency (FEMA) Flood Insurance Study (FIS).

+- 14. Proposed area of disturbance, with the total area noted in acres. - 15.
 Existing and proposed ground cover, structures, and other land use features. - 16.
 Existing and proposed water wells, wellhead protection areas for public water supply wells, and on-lot wastewater facilities. - 17.
 Existing and proposed drainageways.
-Pipe or channel sizes, materials, and invert elevations shall be noted.
+Pipe or channel sizes, materials, and invert elevations shall be noted. - 18.
+Existing and proposed BMPs. - 19.
+A signature block for municipal approval which states as follows: "The Borough of Hydetown has reviewed this Stormwater Management Site Plan and accompanying Report and on this date certifies that the Stormwater Management Site Plan and Report are in substantial conformance with the requirements of the Hydetown Borough Stormwater Management Ordinance No. 2011 ."